+Paragraphs 5.1.5.2.1.to 5.1.5.2.3., amend to read:

-- 5.1.5.
-Backset requirements - 5.1.5.1.
-General specifications - 5.1.5.1.1.
-Head restraints on the front outboard designated seating positions shall meet the backset requirements of paragraph 5.1.5.2. - 5.1.5.2.
-Static maximum backset requirements - 5.1.5.2.1.
-For height adjustable head restraints, the requirements shall be met with the effective top of the head restraint in all height positions of adjustment between [750] [720] mm and [800] mm, inclusive.
-If the effective top of the head restraint, in its lowest position of adjustment, is above 800 mm, the requirements of this regulation shall be met at that position only.
+5.1.5.2.1.
+For height adjustable head restraints, the requirements shall be met with the effective top of the head restraint in all height positions of adjustment between 750 720 mm and 800 830 3 mm, inclusive.
+If the effective top of the head restraint, in its lowest position of adjustment, is above 800 830 3 mm, the requirements of this regulation shall be met at that position only.

-[For head restraints that are adjustable in a longitudinal plane of the vehicle, the maximum backset requirement shall be achieved in any position of the available backset adjustment.]
-[Note: Require NHTSA input for interpretation of this last point]
+For head restraints that are adjustable in the longitudinal plane of the vehicle, the maximum backset requirement shall be achieved in any position of the available backset adjustment.

-- [5.1.5.2.2.
-When measured in accordance with Annex 4, the backset shall not be more than 55 mm.
-Based on a determination by each Contracting Party or regional economic integration organization, the manufacturer may be allowed the option to measure in accordance with Annex 5 as an alternative, in which case the backset shall not be more than 45 mm.] - [5.1.5.2.3.
-In the case of Annex 4, if the front outboard head restraint is not attached to the seat back, it shall not be possible to adjust the head restraint such that the [HRMD H-point] backset is more than 55 mm when the seat back inclination is positioned closer to vertical than the position specified in Annex 4.] - 5.1.5.2.4.
-The above requirements on maximum backset shall be demonstrated by taking the arithmetic mean of 3 measurements obtained in accordance with Annex 4 or Annex 5. - 5.2.
-Static performance requirements
+- 5.1.5.2.2.
+When measured in accordance with Annex 4, the backset shall not be more than 55 mm 45mm.
+Based on a determination by each Contracting Party or regional economic integration organization, the manufacturer may be allowed the option to measure in accordance with Annex 5 as an alternative, in which case the backset shall not be more than 45 mm. - 5.1.5.2.3.
+In the case of Annex 4, If the front outboard head restraint is not attached to the seat back, it shall not be possible to adjust the seat or head restraint such that the backset is more than 55 mm 45mm, when the seat back inclination is positioned closer to vertical than the position specified in Annex 4.

-Each head restraint shall conform to paragraphs 5.2.1. to 5.2.4. of this regulation.
+Paragraph 5.1.5.2.4. shall be deleted.